pcampbe/zero-trust-authorization-with-opa/README.md

 ![](diagram.png)

 1. Create an S3 bucket for storing the data files

+**Note**: [Intelligent Patient Data Generator ](https://www.mli.gmu.edu/index.php/research/ipdg/)(iPDG) was used to generate the healthcare data set. iPDG uses machine learning to learn models from real data, combine these models with expert knowledge, and together apply to generate new synthetic data.

 2. Create a file named `.init` in the root of the cloned repo and provide values for each of the following keys:
 ```shell